pkb4112/travelradi.us/README.md

 2. Enter an origin location and click "Set Origin Location"
 3. Enter a destination location and click "Add Destination"

+## Future Improvements

+ - Sharing - Generate a share url that will automatically load the origin/destinations for the receiving user.

+ - Front End - Make it look nicer.

+ - Map Embed - Add an interactive map to show markers/routes between locations.

+ - Comparison - Comparison of driving distance/time between multiple origin points for the same set of destinations.

+ - Robustness - Protect against unknown/erroneous location input.

 ### Prerequisites

 If running locally, you'll likely need to have postgresql installed.
 Though the application doesn't currently make use of postgresql, it's configured as such to leave room for future improvements.